liquidctl/liquidctl/docs/msi-mpg-coreliquid-guide.md

 ## RGB lighting with LEDs

-LEDs on the device are always synced with the same effect, so the channel argument is unused when setting colors.
+LEDs on the device are always synced with the same effect, so the only supported channel argument is "sync".

 Colors can be specified in RGB, HSV or HSL (see [Supported color specification formats](../README.md#supported-color-specification-formats)).
 Each animation mode supports zero to two colors, and some animation modes include an additional "rainbow" mode.